web3/web3.js/docs/docs/guides/web3_migration_guide/providers_migration_guide.md

 #### Legacy Event `close` has been deprecated

-Following EIP-1193, the `connect` event has been deprecated and is superceded by `disconnect`.
+Following EIP-1193, the `close` event has been deprecated and is superceded by `disconnect`.
 In 1.x, we listen for a `close` event:

 ```ts